-Financial statements prepared and audited on an accrual basis must be reported on an accrual method, except for Commonwealth Recurrent Grants revenue at RI.100 which is to be reported using the same income recognition methodology applied in your audited financial statements.
+Financial statements prepared and audited on an Accrual basis must be reported on an Accrual method.
+This now includes Commonwealth Recurrent Grants revenue at RI.100 which is to be reported using the same income recognition methodology applied in your audited financial statements.

 Requirements for audited financial statements

 Section 38 of the Australian Education Regulation 2013 requires approved authorities to prepare financial statements in accordance with the Australian Accounting Standards that relate to any money received by the authority or body in a year; and have those statements audited in accordance with the Australian Auditing Standards.
-The Department collects a copy of the audited financial statements as part of the Financial Questionnaire collection.
+The Department of Education (the Department) collects a copy of the audited financial statements as part of the FQ collection.

 Reporting arrangement with the Australian Charities and Not-for-profits Commission (ACNC)

-For non-government schools, the ACNC Commissioner has agreed that the financial information and the financial reports provided in the Department’s Financial Questionnaire can be used to meet the ACNC's financial reporting requirements.
-This means that non‑government schools do not have to provide financial information to the ACNC directly – the ACNC will use the information and financial reports that non-government schools provide to the Department in the financial questionnaire to complete the financial section of the Annual Information Statement.
+For non-government schools, the ACNC Commissioner has agreed that the financial information and the financial reports provided in the Department’s FQ can be used to meet the ACNC's financial reporting requirements.
+This means that non‑government schools do not have to provide financial information to the ACNC directly – the ACNC will use the information and financial reports that non-government schools provide to the Department in the FQ to complete the financial section of the Annual Information Statement.
 To participate, please refer to the ACNC Guidance On Reporting and Non-Government Schools.

 Format of the audited financial statements

-The format and content of the audited financial statements provided to the Department should be based on Australian Accounting Standards and the requirements of regulators such as the ACNC, Australian Securities and Investments Commission (ASIC), and state/territory based incorporated association requirements.
+The format and content of the audited financial statements provided to the Department should be based on Australian Accounting Standards and the requirements of regulators such as the ACNC, Australian Securities and Investments Commission (ASIC), and state or territory based incorporated association requirements.
 Approved authorities should seek appropriate advice to ensure compliance with these requirements.